Parliament of the United Kingdom: Parliamentary sovereignty

 Several different views have been taken of Parliament's sovereignty.
-According to the jurist Sir William Blackstone, "It has sovereign and uncontrollable authority in making, confirming, enlarging, restraining, abrogating, repealing, reviving, and expounding of laws, concerning matters of all possible denominations, ecclesiastical, or temporal, civil, military, maritime, or criminal… it can, in short, do every thing that is not naturally impossible."
+According to the jurist Sir William Blackstone, "It has sovereign and uncontrollable authority in making, confirming, enlarging, restraining, abrogating, repealing, reviving, and expounding of laws, concerning matters of all possible denominations, ecclesiastical, or temporal, civil, military, maritime, or criminal... it can, in short, do every thing that is not naturally impossible."

 A different view has been taken by the Scottish judge Thomas Cooper, 1st Lord Cooper of Culross.
 When he decided the 1953 case of MacCormick v.
 Lord Advocate as Lord President of the Court of Session, he stated, "The principle of unlimited sovereignty of Parliament is a distinctively English principle and has no counterpart in Scottish constitutional law."
 He continued, "Considering that the Union legislation extinguished the Parliaments of Scotland and England and replaced them by a new Parliament, I have difficulty in seeing why the new Parliament of Great Britain must inherit all the peculiar characteristics of the English Parliament but none of the Scottish."
 Nevertheless, he did not give a conclusive opinion on the subject.

 Thus, the question of Parliamentary sovereignty appears to remain unresolved.
-Parliament has not passed any Act defining its own sovereignty.
+As of this date, Parliament had not passed any Act defining its own sovereignty.
 The European Union (Withdrawal Agreement) Act 2020 states "It is recognised that the Parliament of the United Kingdom is sovereign" without qualification or definition.
-A related possible limitation on Parliament relates to the Scottish legal system and Presbyterian faith, preservation of which were Scottish preconditions to the creation of the unified Parliament.
+A further possible limitation on Parliament relates to the Scottish legal system and Presbyterian faith, preservation of which were Scottish preconditions to the creation of the unified Parliament.
 Since the Parliament of the United Kingdom was set up in reliance on these promises, it may be that it has no power to make laws that break them.

 Parliament's power has often been limited by its own Acts, whilst retaining the power to overturn those decisions should it decide to.